eclipse-imagen/imagen/docs/guide/acquisition/index.md

 operator to read from a disk file.
-The `Stream` and `FileLoad` operations are generic file readers in the sense that the image file type does not have to be known ahead of time, assuming that the file type is one of those recognized by JAI.
+The `Stream` and `FileLoad` operations are generic file readers in the sense that the image file type does not have to be known ahead of time, assuming that the file type is one of those recognized by ImageN.
 These file read operations automatically detect the file type when invoked and use the appropriate file reader.
 This means that the programmer can use the same graph to read any of the \"recognized\" file types.